michelin/Evergreen-Patterns/content/building/production-aware-testing.md

 categories:
  - building
 tags:
+ - testing
+ - real-world
- - building, resilience, real-world, production
+ - production
 description: "Tests are conducted at production scale on identical infrastructure.
 They encompass real-world user journeys."
 ---

-# Production Aware Testing

-## Description
+# Description

 Production Aware Testing is a crucial pattern in the development and maintenance of resilient, highly available, scalable, and frugal software systems.
 This approach emphasizes the significance of testing software at production scale and on identical infrastructure to what users will encounter in the real world.
 It involves simulating real-world user journeys to identify and rectify potential issues before they impact end users.
 This method ensures that tests are not only theoretical but grounded in practical, real-world scenarios that the software will face once deployed.

-## Key Principles
+# Key Principles

 - **Production Parity**: Tests are executed in an environment that mirrors the production setup as closely as possible, involving the same hardware, network configurations, data volumes, and other relevant infrastructure components.